mpoiriert/business-rule-engine/README.md

 ```

-*A easy way to make a rule being a class that have this as it's only concert it to use the __invoke magic method.*
+*A easy way to make a rule implement in a class that have this as it's only concern is to use the __invoke magic method.*

 From there you can call the business rule engine methods with a rule specification